Hordenine: Pharmacokinetics

+Pharmacodynamics

 The first pharmacological study of hordenine to be recorded is that of Heffter, who was also the first to isolate it.
 Using the sulfate salt (see "Chemistry"), Heffter gave a subcutaneous dose of 0.3 g to a 2.8-kg cat (about 107 mg/kg), and observed no effects besides violent vomiting; the cat behaved normally within 45 mins.
 He also took a dose of 100 mg orally himself, without experiencing any observable effect.
 However, the alkaloid was observed to produce a paralysis of the nervous system in frogs.